-Dan is passionate about all types of hunting, and has been an avid bowhunter more than 35 years.
+Forster is passionate about all types of hunting and has been an avid bowhunter more than 35 years.
 His fondness for college football and white-tailed deer hunting grew as he studied the whitetail’s reproductive behavior and attended University of Georgia Bulldog football games while pursuing his formal education.

-A native of Georgia, Dan lives in Social Circle, Georgia, with his wife, Jennifer; daughter, Lanier; and son, Trent.
+Forster is a native of Georgia and lives in Social Circle, Georgia, with his wife, Jennifer; daughter, Lanier; and son, Trent.

-During college, Dan became a “Double Dawg” by earning a bachelor’s degree in forest resources, and a master’s degree in wildlife biology from the University of Georgia.
+During college, Forster became a “Double Dawg” by earning a bachelor’s degree in forest resources, and a master’s degree in wildlife biology from the University of Georgia.